Improve Your Marriage With Effective Communication

 Tips for improving communication in marriage

-• Know your own mind – what are you thinking and feeling?
-Write it down if necessary.
+- Know your own mind – what are you thinking and feeling?
+What are your own needs?
+Write them down if necessary.
+Use honest communication to share how you are feeling.

 Active listening techniques for effective communication

-• Avoid planning your next thought or framing a rebuttal.
-Your goal right now is to understand your spouse.
+- Avoid planning your next thought or framing a rebuttal.
+Your goal right now is to understand your partner’s mind.
+A good listener focuses on the other person.

 Nonverbal communication cues in marriage

 Nonverbal communication is the backbone of effective communication.
-It includes such elements as tone of voice, rate of speech, physical distance, eye contact, and touch.
+It includes such elements as tone of voice, facial expressions, body language, rate of speech, physical distance, eye contact, and physical touch.
 There are a few keys to improving your nonverbal communication in your marriage.
 In short, pay attention and be intentional.

 Pay attention to your own nonverbals first.
 Is your tone snappy or happy?
 Are you putting physical distance between yourself and your spouse or closing the distance?
 Do you touch your spouse or hug throughout the day?

-Next, pay attention to these items with your spouse.
+Next, pay attention to these nonverbal cues with your spouse.
 During a date time discuss your observations.
 If you would like less physical distance and more touch, tell your partner.
 They won’t know unless you make it clear.
+Remember to own your needs, though.

 Overcoming communication barriers in marriage